 - The “Your ID is Your Key” initiative restricts building access during specific times only to students, faculty and staff with university ID cards or traditional keys.

 - Main entrances on all campus facilities are clearly defined and enhanced with approach-way lighting, electronic access control and video interface.

 - Main entrances of every academic and general-purpose classroom building are outfitted with a “safety hub” that includes an automated external defibrillator (AED), hemorrhage control kits, and an emergency call box connected to the UTPD Dispatch Center.

 - Every classroom displays an emergency guide that provides instructions for certain emergency situations and includes the building address and room number for that location in case someone should need to call or text to 911.

-- While UTPD and the university do a great deal to provide a safe environment, they require participation from the community to be fully effective (i.e. call 911, report theft, suspicious activity, offer suggestions, etc.).
+- While UTPD and the university do a great deal to provide a safe environment, it requires participation from the community to be fully effective (e.g., call 911, report theft or suspicious activity, offer suggestions, etc.).